 - Images uploaded by users when they visit/order a restaurant and write reviews about them on Zomato

-At Zomato, we had several use-cases for image classification: 1.
-2. 3.
+At Zomato, we have several use-cases for image classification:

-At zomato, we had manually tagged images, marked as food and ambience shots.
-We downloaded 50,000 each - food and ambience images for classification problem.
+At zomato, we had manually tagged images, marked as food and ambiance shots.
+We downloaded 50,000 each - food and ambiance images for classification problem.

 Generating dataset for menus was the easiest.
 At zomato we have tons of menus, manually tagged and clustered into categories (that’s kinda how the company started).
 We downloaded 50,000 menu images from s3 distributed across randomly selected restaurants on zomato.